mukeshdj/-SOLUTION-TO-A-SYSTEM-OF-LINEAR-EQUATIONS/README.md

 A=np.array([[5,-3,-10],[2,2,-3],[-3,-1,5]])
 B=np.array([-9,4,-1])
 Solution=np.linalg.solve(A,B)
-print("The solution for given matrix is",Solution)
+print("The solution for given matrix is",Solution)'''
 ## Output:
 ![Uploading Screenshot 2024-04-17 111615.png…]()